Aleksandar-Mitic/linux-terminal-snippets-library/bash_aliases.md

 # LIST OF MY BASH ALIASES
-*Do not forget after adding new aliases to run command: . ~/.bashrc*
+*Do not forget after adding new aliases to run command: . source ~/.bashrc*

     #A bash alias has the following structure:
         alias [alias_name]="[command_to_alias]"